-- · When you first noticed the rash or itchiness - What the rash looks like (eg, flat, bumpy, red, acne-like, hives) - Where the rash is and how much of the body it is covering - If the skin change is making it difficult for you to get dressed, perform daily activities, or sleep - If you have had any skin problems in the past - If you have started any new medications recently - If you have been using a new soap or been around new chemicals or animals recently - · What you have tried at home to manage the symptoms
+- · When you first noticed the rash or itchiness - What the rash looks like (is it flat, bumpy, red, acne-like, hives?) - · Where the rash is and how much of the body it is covering - · If the skin change is making it difficult for you to get dressed, perform daily activities, or sleep - If you have had any skin problems in the past - A list of medications (both prescribed and over the counter), and any vitamins or supplements you are taking.
+This includes all oral, inhaled, or topical medications - · If you have been using a new soap or laundry detergent, or have been around new chemicals or animals recently - What you have tried at home to manage the symptoms

-- If you have a rash that covers a large part of your body or that is quickly getting worse - · Blisters in your mouth or on your rectum - Skin that is peeling and/or intense or widespread itching
+- If you have a rash that covers a large part of your body or that is quickly getting worse - Blisters in your nose, mouth, throat, genital or rectal areas - · Skin that is peeling and/or intense or widespread itching - · If you have a rash along with fevers and/or chills